nlacortiglia25/bramson-workout-buddy/README.md

 - [ ] Improve exercise classification by considering more features and improving temporal analysis.
 - [ ] Improve model training process, possibly use a CNN or another Deep Learning model.
-- [ ] Expand capabilities of motivation generator module, currently limitted in personality and phrase variation.
+- [ ] Expand capabilities of motivation generator module, currently limited in personality and phrase variation.
 - [ ] Deploy for Windows and Linux Systems, as well as raspberry pi's and possibly mobile devices.

 ---